alephnode/alephnode/src/pages/13-jiggy-jest-jenkins/index.md

 })
 ```

-Again, we use some Jest-specific syntax for describing our tests, breaking them into separate units, and asserting the value of the functions we're testing.
+Again, we use some Jest-specific functions for describing our tests, breaking them into separate units, and asserting the value of the functions we're testing.

 _src/index.ts:_